wasp-os/wasp-os/docs/appguide.rst

 the above example into this file (between ``import wasp`` and ``wasp.system.run()``).

-You can use something like ``while inotifywait -e modify hello.py ; do  echo change;make sim; done`` to launch the simulator when you change a source file.
+You can use something like ``/home/falken/workspace/wasp-os-Elenedeath/wasp/boards/simulator/main.py`` to (re)launch the simulator when you change a source file.
+Currently this does not bring your application to the foreground.

 The simulator accepts gestures such as up/down and left/right swipes but the simulator also accepts keystrokes for convenience.
 The arrow keys simulate